IceCereum/Docs/A-Beginners-Guide.md

 If this _does_ cross 1,000 or 2,000 transactions, a) I will be very surprised, and b) I will consider implementing merkle trees.

-3. I don't think I really want to open source the Network because whatever I wrote is a pile of garbage I never want anyone to see.
+3. <s>I don't think I really want to open source the Network because whatever I wrote is a pile of garbage I never want anyone to see.
 I'm frankly embarassed that I even wrote this.
 For all you know, I could just be keeping a big dictionary of addresses and balances instead of implementing a proper blockchain.
 You can rest assured I didn't.
-When (and if) I refactor my code, I will open source it, but just not today.
+When (and if) I refactor my code, I will open source it, but just not today.</s> Whodathunk it...
+I refactored my code and you can now find it at [Core](https://github.com/IceCereum/Core).

 ### What the wallet does under the hood